rp42dev/MS-4-Django-Full-Stack-Project/project_files/TESTING.md

       - Add new product
       - Admin manage

-- W3C CSS Validation [result](../project_files/images/validation/css.JPG)
+- W3C CSS Validation
+  - All the CSS files are error free [result](../project_files/images/validation/css.JPG) corrected test errors [here](#W3C-CSS-Validatio)
-- PEP8 requirements
+- PEP8 compliance test
+  - All the custom .py files are error free.
+Scaning found some errors and all of them was was corrected [error result here](#PEP8-compliance-test-error)

 - Jshint